Chipsiarz/TodoList/README.txt

-To run the site, type "http://localhost:3000/" in your browser
+To run the site enter the path to 'TodoList' in terminal and write 'npm start'.
+Then type 'http://localhost:3000/' in you browser.